junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 "I understand," Dean answers in a polite business tone.

 The room is neat -- honestly, too empty, if he has to say.
-The book shelf along the wall is mostly occupied by business books and journals.
+The bookshelf along the wall is mostly occupied by business books and journals.
 Wind comes in through a tiny slit of the opened window, stirring the white blinds and the papers on the desk gently.
 The only non-working item on the table is a small pot plant.
-It's a cute pot that looks almost out of place among everything that's so business looking, with its base looking like a cartoonish honey pot, overflown with honey dripping from the edge, decorated with a couple of bees.
+It's a cute pot that looks almost out of place among everything that's so business-looking, with its base looking like a cartoonish honey pot, overflown with honey dripping from the edge, decorated with a couple of bees.
 He doesn't know the name of the plant, but it's looking good, big green leaves stretching tall and straight.
 Dean knows immediately it must be Cas's.

 He reaches out a hand, just about to point at the plant and ask, when a young man's voice sounds up behind him.
-"Apologies, Hannah, I didn't know we have client visiting on-site today."
+"Apologies, Hannah, I didn't know we have a client visiting on-site today."

 "He's not --" Hannah starts.